Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter8.md

 "Or," Professor Aldrich said thoughtfully, "you could give them what they actually want—not a demonstration of consciousness awakening, but a conversation about magical innovation and what it means for the future of Academy research."

-"I don't know what it means for the future of Academy research," Lin protested.
-"I barely know what it means for me."
+"I don't know all the implications it means for the future of Academy research," Lin protested.
+"I know how to reach the layline spirits and ask for partnership, but I barely understand what the broader consequences might be."

 "Then tell them that," Professor Aldrich replied with a smile.
-"Honesty about the challenges and uncertainties of magical innovation is far more valuable than pretending to have all the answers."
+"Honesty about the challenges and uncertainties of ancient magical techniques is far more valuable than pretending to have modern academic frameworks for everything."

-"You want me to go out there and admit I have no idea what I'm doing?"
+"You want me to go out there and admit I'm working with magic that's older and deeper than Academy theory can explain?"

 "I want you to go out there and share your curiosity about what's possible," Professor Aldrich corrected.
 "The consciousness awakening was remarkable, but your approach to magic—the partnership and curiosity and willingness to ask impossible questions—that's what's truly revolutionary."